Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 This is a very simple project and the kids will enjoy helping make these paper bunny pops.
 Find the pattern and instructions for making these bunny pops at FREE-N-FUN Easter.

 This is one of the Easter crafts that are appropriate for more than just the Easter season.
-To make a nice bunch of stuffed fabric carrots, go to Creations by Kara.
+To make a nice burlap garland of carrots, go to Crafts Unleashed.

 64. Knit Easter Bunny